11,000 educators in Punjab waiting for regularisation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The fate of 11,000 educators in Punjab is in limbo as they are waiting for their contracts to be regularised for the last six years but the provincial government has linked their regularization with the clearance of PPSC exam.
+ISLAMABAD: The fate of 11,000 educators in Punjab is in limbo as they are waiting for their contracts to be regularised since last six years but the provincial government has linked their regularization with the clearance of PPSC exam.

 There are almost 11,000 secondary school teachers (BPS-16) who have been appointed throughout Punjab from 2014 onward.
 However, despite serving six longs years as educator they are still working on contract basis.